top of page

 The noun 'discipline' has its origins in the Latin word 'disciplina,' which originally meant 'teaching' or 'instruction.'
 It is derived from the verb 'discere,' meaning 'to learn' or 'to study.'
 In its etymology, 'discipline' conveys the idea of systematic teaching and learning.
 Over time, the term evolved to encompass not only the act of teaching but also the practice of training oneself or others to do something in a controlled and habitual way.
 'Discipline' emphasizes the structured and organized approach to acquiring and maintaining skills, knowledge, or behaviors, often involving self-control and adherence to specific rules or principles.
 The etymology of 'discipline' underscores the educational and instructive roots of the concept, highlighting its role in shaping individuals and societies through systematic training and learning.

-Quiz: Find the meaning of the noun discipline:
+Find the correct meaning of the noun discipline:

 Try Again!